MicrosoftDocs/ai-builder/ai-builder-docs/prompts-overview.md

 # Overview of prompts

 This article explains prompt engineering and other key concepts to help you create powerful applications that can generate text from an input (prompt).

-A prompt is a natural language instruction that tells a large language model (LLM) to perform a task, the process also known as "Instruction tuning".
+A prompt is a natural language instruction that tells a large language model (LLM) to perform a task.
+The process is also known as *instruction tuning*.
 The model follows the prompt to determine the structure and content of the text it needs to generate.
-Prompt engineering is the process of creating and refining the prompt that is used by the model.
+Prompt engineering is the process of creating and refining the prompt that's used by the model.

-AI Builder provides a prompt builder that allow makers to write, test, save and use prompts to generate text.
+AI Builder provides a prompt builder that allow makers to write, test, save, and use prompts to generate text.

 > [!IMPORTANT]
-> - AI Builder prompts are running on GPT-3.5 Turbo model powered by [Azure OpenAI Service](https://learn.microsoft.com/azure/ai-services/openai/whats-new).
+> - AI Builder prompts are running on GPT-3.5 Turbo model powered by [Azure OpenAI Service](/azure/ai-services/openai/whats-new).
 > - This capability is [limited to some regions](availability-region.md#prompts).
 > - This capability might be subject to usage limits or capacity throttling.

 ## Prerequisites

-- Have a basic understanding of how to write prompts.
+- You have a basic understanding of how to write prompts.
-- Your environment is in the [list of available regions](availability-region?branch=main.md).
+- Your environment is in the list of [available regions](availability-region.md).
 - You have a Power Apps or Power Automate license.
 - A Microsoft Dataverse database is installed on the environment.
 - You have an AI Builder add-on.

 ## What a prompt is and how to use it